canquillo09/InfoSec-Glossary/README.md

 Message Digest 5 (MD5) - A one way cryptographic hash function.
 Also see "hash functions" and "sha1".<br></br>
 Multi-factor Authentication (MFA) / Two-factor Authentication (2FA) - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multifactor authentication can be performed using a multifactor authenticator or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.<br></br>
 # N-O
+Need-To-Know - Decision made by an authorized holder of official information that a prospective recipient requires access to specific official information to carry out official duties.<br></br>
 Network Address Translation (NAT) - The process of mapping addresses on one network to addresses on another network.<br></br>
 National Institute of Standards and Technology (NIST) - National Institute of Standards and Technology, a unit of the US Commerce Department.
 Formerly known as the National Bureau of Standards, NIST promotes and maintains measurement standards.
 It also has active programs for encouraging and assisting industry and science to develop and use these standards.<br></br>
 Network Interface Card (NIC) - A circuit board or card that is installed in a computer so that it can be connected to a network.<br></br>